-The Bank mainly applies standard method for interest rate risk sensitivity gap analysis to measure banking book interest rate risks.
+The Group mainly applies standard method for interest rate risk sensitivity gap analysis to measure banking book interest rate risks.
 The responsible department periodically measures banking book interest rate risks and reports to related departments and to the asset and liability management committee in order to adopt appropriate strategies for adjusting banking book interest rate risk combinations.
 Assessment information of banking book interest rate risk would be presented to the board of directors periodically to let the high-level management controls such risks.

-g) Exchange rate risk management

-i.
-Definition of exchange rate risk
+- g) Exchange rate risk management - i.
+Definition of exchange rate risk ii.
+Exchange rate risk management policy, procedures and measuring methods

 Exchange rate risk is the gain or loss resulting from exchange or translation of two different foreign currencies at different times.
-The Bank's exchange rate risk mainly comes from spot and forward exchange positions.
+The Group's exchange rate risk mainly comes from spot and forward exchange positions.